codess-aus/DP-200/README.md

 to all users who access the cluster.

 **Generate a SAS**: You could use a SAS to authenticate with Azure Blob Storage.
 Azure Data Lake Store Gen2 requires using storage account keys.

+**Create an access token**: An access token allows external applications to access Databricks.
+To generate an access token, browse to the Databricks portal, go to User Settings, and choose Generate New Token.
+The access token is visible only once.

+**Generate a master key**: A master key is used in SQL Database to perform column encryption.

+**Create an access policy on a blob storage container**.
+Access policies allow you to add an additional level of control to blobs.
+They are not used with Data Factory and Databricks.

+**Create a blob storage container**.
+Blob storage containers allow you to store arbitrary data in Azure.
+Blob storage containers are not required to use Databricks and Data Factory.